 The execution of combinatorial therapy by the GI-Nc requires it to be endocytosed into the cell.
-The release of doxorubicin depends on the decrease in pH in the endosome, and the generation of reactive oxygen species in a targeted manner relies on internalization into Hodgkin’s Lymphoma (HL) cells.
+The release of doxorubicin depends on the decrease in pH in the endosome, and the generation of reactive oxygen species in a targeted manner relies on internalization of GI-Nc into Hodgkin’s lymphoma (HL) cells.

 Endocytosis is the internalization of material by the cell’s plasma membrane.
-In the context of this experiment, receptor-mediated endocytosis is what is of interest to us.
-During receptor-mediated endocytosis, cell-surface receptors located in clathrin-coated pits are triggered by the binding of foreign material .
+During receptor-mediated endocytosis, cell-surface receptors are triggered by the binding of foreign material .
 This consequently induces budding to form vesicles, which merge with early endosomes.

 For the GI-Nc, it is expected that it will follow the same pathway, with the aptamer being the trigger for endocytosis.

-Fluorescently tagged nanoclews were synthesized using the same rolling circle amplification reaction mix as described in “Sizing and Characterization”, but with the addition of Cy5-dUTP’s (Sigma Aldrich) to a final concentration of 0.048 mM.
-The reaction volume was 100 uL.
+Fluorescently tagged nanoclews were prepared according to the protocol found in “Sizing and Characterization” with the addition of Cy5-dUTP’s (Sigma Aldrich) to a final concentration of 0.048 mM.
+The reaction volume was 100 µL.
 Aptamers were conjugated to the nanoclews in accordance with the protocol for “Aptamer Binding Confirmation.”

 Cell Sample Preparation

-KMH2 cells were collected by centrifuging at 1500 rpm for 5 minutes and washing twice with PBS, and then resuspended to 5x10^5 cells per mL in complete media.
-Cells were seeded in a 6-well plate (working volume is 2 mL per well) for a total of 1 million cells per well in triplicates.
-An entire reaction’s (100 uL) worth of aptamer-nanoclew complex was added to each well, and, after gentle rocking of the plate, the cells were incubated for three hours in the incubator.
+KM-H2 (Hodgkin’s Lymphoma) cells were collected by centrifuging at 1500 rpm for 5 minutes and washing twice with PBS, and then resuspended to 5×105 cells per mL in complete media.
+The cells were seeded in a 6-well plate with a working volume of 2 mL per well for a total of 1 million cells per well in triplicates.
+The volume of an entire reaction, 100 µL of the aptamer-nanoclew complex, was added to each well and the cells were then incubated for three hours at 37℃ and 5% CO2.

 After incubation, cells were pelleted and washed twice with PBS.
 Fixation was then done by resuspending the cells in 4% formaldehyde in PBS (Thermo Fisher) and incubating at room temperature for 15 minutes.
-After two washes with PBS, cells were mounted onto slides with Prolong Gold with DAPI (Thermo Fisher) and left to cure overnight on the bench.
-Coverslips were sealed the next morning with clear nail polish and imaged using the [MICROSCOPE]
+After two washes with PBS, cells were mounted onto slides with Prolong Gold with 4’,6-diamidino-2-phenylindole (DAPI) (Thermo Fisher) and left to cure overnight on the bench.
+Coverslips were sealed the next morning with clear nail polish and imaged using the Leica DMA B.

 Main Lab Notebook Page